VanessaAoki/VanessaAoki/README.md

     </a>
 </p>

-> *Top Languages does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.*
+> *My "Most Used Languages" does not indicate my skill level, it's just a GitHub metric of which languages have the most code on my GitHub repositories.*
 <br>

 ### Pinned Projects